A PART-TIME COURSE IN ECO FURNITURE UPCYCLING

-This course involves repairing, upcycling and potentially re-upholstering a small project of your choice.
+This course involves repairing, upcycling and potentially re-upholstering a small project of your choice using recycled and environmentally friendly materials.
 This could be any small piece of furniture that you would like to give a new lease of life.
 Examples of suitable beginners projects are dining chairs or bedside cabinets.

-You will have the opportunity to try out a range of upcycling techniques, formulate an upcycling plan for your project and then execute your plan under guidance.
+You will have the opportunity to try out a range of upcycling techniques using eco paints, formulate an upcycling plan for your project and then execute your plan under guidance.

 - Furniture repair

 - Painting techniques such as distressing, stencilling and making geometric designs

 *Please be aware that we do not allow the use of chemical varnish/lacquer removers in the workshop